oracle-samples/oltrain/content/posts/olam/post-2/index.md

 ## Details

-Oracle Linux Automation Manager provides features allowing your organization to effectively manage infrastructure configuration through a browser-based user interface.
+Oracle Linux Automation Manager provides features that allow your organization to manage infrastructure configuration effectively through a browser-based user interface.

-By the end of these guides, you'll have a working Oracle Linux Automation Manager 2 installation ready to run more complex playbooks.
+By the end of this tutorial, you'll have a working Oracle Linux Automation Manager installation ready to run more complex playbooks.

 ### Objectives

-In this lab, you'll learn how to:
+In this tutorial, you'll learn how to:

 - Use the WebUI
 - Review the Default Organization
 - Add a User
-- Setup an Inventory
+- Set up an Inventory
-- Setup a Credential
+- Set up a Credential
 - Create a Project
-- Setup a Job Template
+- Set up a Job Template
 - Run the Job

 ### Prerequisites

-- A system with Oracle Linux Automation Manager installed.
+- A control system with Oracle Linux Automation Manager installed.
+- A remote system to run playbooks against.

 For details on installing Oracle Linux Automation Manager, see the [Oracle Linux Automation Manager Installation Guide](https://docs.oracle.com/en/operating-systems/oracle-linux-automation-manager/).